automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 Before you can trigger the webhook you need to have an event generated within your Lacework instance.

 As soon as you got an event we recommend using the Event Information to create an example webhook trigger inside your terminal using the following environment variables.
-Please make sure to update it with the information from the Event you did generate.#
+Make sure to update it with the information from the Event you did generate.#

 ```
 export EVENTTITLE="New Violations"